-I’ve shipped 3 cars, a Honda Prelude, a Lexus RX300, and an Acura Integra, and a truck, each for about $1000.
+I’ve shipped 3 cars, a Honda Prelude, a Lexus RX300, and an Acura Integra, and a truck, each for about $1000 (this was a long time ago!)
 This required driving each car from Florida to Los Angeles at the “Matson Shipping” office in Long Beach, California.
-I shipped a car the other way from Hawaii to Florida when I left the Air Force too – and had no problem.
-As of 2019 from uship.com it costs $3,727 to ship a Toyota Corolla from Miami to Honolulu.
+I shipped a car the other way from Hawaii to Florida when I left the Air Force too and had no problem.
+Shipping cars will cost from $2,000-$4,000 in 2023.

 Time to arrive in Hawaii from California – once the boat departs?

 People usually do it one of two ways

 1. Bring everything they owned and that they’ve collected over the decades.

 2. Bring the bare essentials, and buy what is needed.

 People that are in Hawaii already, having moved earlier usually recommend one of two things either bring everything possible so you don’t have to buy it again in Hawaii, or, sell everything and buy what you need when you arrive.
 I like this latter option but, you might not be able to part with your boxes of stuff that you haven’t opened in years.